General

 The Committee is expected to meet six or seven times a year, approximately every 6-8 weeks.
 Some meetings will be conducted face-to-face, but the majority are expected to be carried out online.

-Agendas, non-confidential versions of the minutes, and conclusions of the ACAF’s assessments (Committee’s Advice Documents) will be published in the ACAF website as early as possible.
+Agendas, non-confidential versions of the minutes, and conclusions of the ACAF’s assessments will be published in the ACAF website as early as possible.

 The meeting dates are agreed the previous year, based on the availability of members, and attempts made to evenly space them throughout the year.